gnosischain/documentation/docs/node/management/withdrawals.md

 There are 2 types of withdrawals: Partial Withdrawal and Full Withdrawal.
 **Partial Withdrawal**: Any balance in excess of 32mGNO from the account balance get withdrawn back to withdrawal address, automatically.
 **Full Withdrawal**: All the balance from validator's account get withdrawan back to withdrawal address.
 This has to be initiated by validator, signing [voluntary_exit](./voluntary-exit.md) message and broadcasting it to the network.
 It is irreversible.

+# Action need to be taken by valdiators

 ## What is the difference between validator withdrawal in Gnosis Chain and Ethereum?